Dreadnought-1k2M5/laravel-store-project/README.md

 2. Composer
 3. XAMPP
 4. Node.js

-5. PayPal developer and Sandbox account.
+You will so need a PayPal developer and Sandbox account.

 # Installation